gitpan/rdapper/README.md

 # USE OF RDAP.ORG

-Unless instructed otherwise (via the --host argument), rdapper will send all queries to rdap.org: this server is an aggregator of RDAP services, and will provide an HTTP redirect where available.
+Unless instructed otherwise (via the `--host` argument), rdapper will send all queries to rdap.org: this server is an aggregator of RDAP services, and will provide an HTTP redirect to the appropriate service where available.

 # SEE ALSO